keptn/keptn.github.io/content/docs/install/_index.md

 ---
 title: Installation
-description: How to install and configure your Keptn environment
+description: How to install and configure your Keptn environment.
+Scroll down for a reference list of tasks.
 weight: 30
 icon: concepts
 ---